kevingduck/adhd-calendar/README.md

 5. Push to the branch (`git push origin feature/AmazingFeature`)
 6. Open a Pull Request

+## Components:

+1. Frontend:
+   - Simple HTML/CSS/JavaScript single-page application
+   - Form for task input
+   - Google Sign-In button for Calendar authorization

+2. Backend (Flask):
+   - API endpoint for receiving tasks
+   - Google Calendar integration
+   - Groq API integration for task time estimation

+3. Database:
+   - SQLite for storing tasks and user information

+## Key Features:

+1. User Authentication:
+   - Google Sign-In for easy account creation and Calendar access

+2. Task Input:
+   - Simple form to enter task descriptions

+3. Automatic Scheduling:
+   - Use Groq API to estimate task duration
+   - Find suitable time slots in the user's Google Calendar
+   - Add tasks to the calendar automatically

+4. Task Management:
+   - View scheduled tasks
+   - Option to reschedule or mark tasks as complete

+## Basic Workflow:

+1. User visits the web app and signs in with Google
+2. User grants access to their Google Calendar
+3. User enters a task in the input form
+4. Backend processes the task:
+   - Estimates duration using Groq API
+   - Finds a suitable time slot in the user's calendar
+   - Schedules the task
+5. User sees confirmation and can view their scheduled tasks

+## Technology Stack:

+- Frontend: HTML, CSS, JavaScript (Vue.js or React could be added for more interactivity)
+- Backend: Python with Flask
+- Database: SQLite
+- APIs: Google Calendar API, Groq API
+- Deployment: EC2 instance (as previously discussed)

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.